 We have temporarily suspended our CEEP services for the 2019-2020 school year.
 We are working internally and with outside consultants to create a new, high-quality and evidenced-based school program that will focus on supporting students in their goal to reintegrate into public school.
 Our program will be sensitive to multiple levels of developmental needs and will continue to be rooted in a trauma-informed approach.

-Oakes is having a Wise Caregiver Group with Child & Youth Play Therapy Group on Thursdays, 5:00-6:30 at Oakes, open to all of our Oakes clients and their families.
+Oakes has been hosting a Wise Caregiver Group, with a Child & Youth Play Therapy Group for your children, on Thursdays, 5:00-6:30 at Oakes.
+Caregiver Support will re-open for all of our Oakes clients and their families soon.
 The group will include sharing and information, and includes dinner for all families.
 Come tap into your caregiver wisdom, because all families have wisdom to spare, even if they don't know it yet!

-For information and details and sign up, please click our Caregiver and Family Support flyer here.
+For information and details, please click our Caregiver and Family Support flyer here

 Oakes Children’s Center (OCC) has been providing specialized mental health services to youth and families for over 60 years.
 Our mission is to provide affordable quality mental health services to all members of our community, including at-risk and underserved youth and families.
 Oakes has helped thousands of children, adolescents, and families meet the challenges they face at home, at school, and in the community.